xmartlabs/fountain/README.md

 ```

 `PageFetcher` is an structure which provides a way to fetch a page from a service call.
-There are one `PageFetcher` per library adapter.
+There is one page fetcher per library adapter, we will refer to any of them as `PageFetcher` throughout the documentation.

 ```kotlin
 interface RetrofitPageFetcher<T : ListResponse<*>> {